oconnor0/fourth-world-srd/content/equipment/_index.md

 ## Weapons

+1. A simple weapon starts at d6.
+An X weapon starts at d8.
+2. Make the weapon two-handed to increase the dice one step.
+3. Pick one trait for a simple weapon.
+Pick two traits for an X weapon.
+4. Traits:
+  1. Thrown - The weapon can be thrown X feet.
+  2. Ranged - Decrease the dice one step.
+The weapon gains a range of X.
+  3. Accurate - Decrease the dice one step. +1 to attacks made with this weapon.
+  4. Heavy - Increase the dice one step.
+Small creatures attack with disadvantage with this weapon.
+  5. Light - Decrease the dice one step.
+This is small enough to be used effectively in your off-hand.
+  6. Critical - Roll an additional weapon dice on a critical hit.
+(Or d8/d10/d12?)
+  7. Reach - Increase the range of a melee weapon by 5'.

+Other traits?
+Firearms?
+What else?

 | Name       | Price | Damage | Category | Group   | Traits |
 |------------|-------|--------|----------|---------|--------|
 | Dagger     |       | 1d4    | Simple   | Blade   | +1 attack, Thrown |